 Which Commercial Drivers License Should You Get?

 In order to drive commercial vehicles lawfully within the United States and West Falmouth MA, an operator needs to attain a CDL (Commercial Driver’s License).
 The 3 license classes that a person can apply for are Class A, Class B and Class C. Given that the topic of this article is how to pick a truck driver school, we will discuss Class A and Class B licenses.
 What distinguishes each class of CDL is the type of vehicle that the driver can operate together with the GVWR (Gross Vehicle Weight Rating) or GCWR (Gross Combination Weight Rating).
 Below are short explanations of the two classes.

 Class A CDL.
-A Class A Commercial Drivers License is needed to operate any vehicle that has a GCWR of greater than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
-Some of the vehicles that operators may be able to drive with Class A licenses are:
+A Class A CDL is needed to drive any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
+Several of the vehicles that drivers may be able to operate with Class A licenses are:

 - Interstate or Intrastate Tractor Trailers

 - Trucks with Double or Triple Trailers

 Class B CDL.
 A Class B Commercial Drivers License is required to drive single vehicles having a GVWR of greater than 26,000 lbs., or a GCWR of greater than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
 Several of the vehicles that operators may be qualified to drive with Class B licenses are:

 - Large Buses